Bombardier Transportation México: Concarril history

-The Ferrocarriles Nacionales de México (FNM, or NdeM), the country's government-owned railroad company until the 1990s, purchased large numbers of railroad cars from Concarril, including a variety of freight and passenger cars.
+The Ferrocarriles Nacionales de México (FNM, or NdeM), the country's government-owned railroad company until the 1990s, purchased large numbers of railroad cars from Concarril, including various freight and passenger cars.
 The latter included sleeping cars in addition to conventional coaches.
 Dining cars were not one of its regular products; it built its first such car in 1989, for FNM.
 The company also built locomotives for FNM and other railroads, and undertook rebuilding (or refurbishment) work on older locomotives and coaches.

 Passenger railway cars built by Concarril for urban rail transit use included subway/metro cars for the Mexico City Metro and light rail vehicles (LRVs) for the Guadalajara light rail system, the Monterrey Metro and the Xochimilco Light Rail line of Mexico City's STE.
 The company made both steel-wheeled and rubber-tired subway cars for Mexico City.
 It also supplied subway cars to the Santiago Metro, in Chile (specifically the NS-88 trainset as a replacement for an NS-74 train that was destroyed during a terrorist attack in 1986); that was part of an effort by the Mexican government in 1990 to boost exports of manufactured goods, which also encompassed a planned sale of 200 Concarril-built freight cars to Venezuela.

-Successors
+At the time of its sale in 1992 to Bombardier Transportation, Concarril was the largest manufacturer of railway rolling stock in Mexico.

+Post-privitazation

-In spring 1992, the company was acquired from the Mexican government by Bombardier of Canada, becoming part of Bombardier Transportation, as a subsidiary named Bombardier-Concarril SA.
+In spring 1992, Concarril was acquired from the Mexican government by Bombardier of Canada, becoming part of Bombardier Transportation, as a subsidiary named Bombardier-Concarril SA.
 Production resumed later the same year.
 For some types of vehicles, Bombardier initially maintained use of the same designs as had been used by Concarril, such as for light rail cars for the Monterrey Metro, where a batch of 23 built in 1990 by Concarril and a batch of 25 built in 1992–93 by Bombardier were described by one writer as being "almost identical".

-In 1998, the Greenbrier Companies, of Lake Oswego, Oregon, entered into a joint venture with Bombardier to manufacture freight railroad cars at the Bombardier Ciudad Sahagún plant.
+In 1998, the Greenbrier Companies, of Lake Oswego, Oregon, entered into a joint venture with Bombardier to manufacture freight railroad cars at Bombardier's Ciudad Sahagún plant.
 The partnership was named Greenbrier-Concarril LLC, and Greenbrier subsidiary Gunderson managed the U.S. company's involvement, as Gunderson-Concarril SA de CV.
 Production included boxcars, flatcars and gondola cars.
+Production of passenger equipment and other non-freight stock continued under the name Bombardier-Concarril, which subsidiary continued to be 100% Bombardier-owned.

-In December 2004, Greenbrier purchased Bombardier's 50-percent interest and became sole owner of Greenbrier-Concarril LLC and Gunderson-Concarril SA, manufacturing freight cars only.
+In December 2004, Greenbrier purchased Bombardier's 50-percent interest in Gunderson-Concarril and became sole owner of Greenbrier-Concarril LLC and Gunderson-Concarril SA, manufacturing freight cars only.
 Bombardier retained ownership of the factory facilities and leased them to Greenbrier/Gunderson.
-Production of passenger railroad equipment continued to be undertaken by Bombardier Transportation (as subsidiary Bombardier Transportation México, formerly known as Bombardier-Concarril), using another part of the former-Concarril factory in Ciudad Sahagún.
+Production of passenger railroad equipment continued to be undertaken by Bombardier Transportation (now as subsidiary Bombardier Transportation México, formerly Bombardier-Concarril), using another part of the former-Concarril factory in Ciudad Sahagún.